Showing posts with label 1996. Show all posts

 When you first boot up B Squad, you're thrown into the start of a new game without so much of an intro or title music.
 The user interface is displayed alongside the main gameplay window and features our team and action buttons.
 Immediately, I'm impressed by this, as there is nothing worse than a chaotic screen of buttons offering functions that could easily have been simplified, as I found with (albeit excellent) Bio Hazard.

-• To the right is our team that shows their name, health, and action points (you can right-click on any to view stats and information that will help with weapons, and more).
+• To the right is our team, showing their name, health, and action points (you can right-click any to view stats and information that will help with weapons and more).

 • Underneath are the movement arrows with the option to centre the gameplay screen around that particular character.
-These also scroll the gameplay window to.
+These also scroll the gameplay window.

 • The button with the little squares is a map of the ship.
 Use this!